2.1 Optical Design and Detectors

 The optical design of WFC3 was driven by the need to provide a large field of view and high sensitivity over a broad wavelength range, excellent spatial resolution, and stable and accurate photometric performance.
 WFC3 features two independent imaging cameras: the UV/Visible channel (UVIS) and the near-infrared channel (IR)Figure 2.1 shows a schematic diagram of the instrument’s optical and mechanical layout.

 WFC3 uses two different types of detectors.
-The UVIS channel consists of two butted 4096 × 2051 thinned, back-illuminated e2v Ltd. (formerly Marconi) CCD detectors to support imaging between 200 and 1000 nm.
-The IR channel uses a 1024 × 1024 Teledyne (formerly Rockwell Scientific) HgCdTe detector array, with the central 1014 × 1014 pixels useful for imaging, and covering the near-infrared between 800 and 1700 nm.
+The UVIS channel contains two butted 4096 × 2051 thinned, back-illuminated e2v Ltd. (formerly Marconi) CCD detectors to support imaging between 200 and 1000 nm.
+The IR channel uses a 1024 × 1024 Teledyne (formerly Rockwell Scientific) HgCdTe detector array and covers the near-infrared between 800 and 1700 nm.
+Optical elements (anamorphic aspherical correctors) in each channel correct separately for the ~1/2 wave spherical aberration of the HST primary mirror.
+Both channels also have internal flat-field illumination sources.

 The primary characteristics of the two channels are summarized in Table 2.1.